erlef/oidcc/README.md

     Updates = [{redirect, Path}],
     {ok, Updates}.
 ```
-The possible updates depend upon the web-module in use.
+The possible updates depend on the web-module in use.
 For oidcc_cowboy these are:
 * {redirect, Path} : redirect the browser to the new path/url
 * {cookie, Name, Data, Options} : create or delete a cookie